hashicorp/waypoint/ARCHITECTURE.md

 #### State Machine

 A job is represented in Waypoint as a state machine.
-The diagram below shows the full state machine a job:
+The diagram below shows the full state machine of a job:

 <p align="center"><img src=".github/images/job-states.png" width="70%"></p>